cyluxx/robula-plus/README.md

 [![Codecov Coverage](https://img.shields.io/codecov/c/github/cyluxx/robula-plus/master.svg)](https://codecov.io/gh/cyluxx/robula-plus/)

 ## Usage
+The code mainly contains of the three following Methods:

 ### getRobustXPath(element, document):
-Returns an optimized robust XPath locator string.
+Returns an optimized robust XPath locator string, describing a desired element.

 Parameter | Type | Description
 --------- | ---- | -----------
 element | Element | The desired element. document | Document | The document to analyse, that contains the desired element.

-*Returns:* A robust xPath locator string, describing the desired element.

 ### getElementByXPath(xPath, document):
-Returns an element in the given document located by the given xPath locator.
+Returns the first element in the given document located by the given xPath locator.

 Parameter | Type | Description
 --------- | ---- | -----------
 xPath | string | A xPath string, describing the desired element. document | Document | The document to analyse, that contains the desired element.

-*Returns:* The first maching Element located.

 ### uniquelyLocate(xPath, element, document):
-Returns, wheater an xPath describes only the given element.
+Returns _true_, if the xPath describes only the desired element.

 Parameter | Type | Description
 --------- | ---- | -----------
 xPath | string | A xPath string, describing the desired element. element | Element | The desired element. document | Document | The document to analyse, that contains the desired element.

-*Returns:* True, if the xPath describes only the desired element.

 ## Example
 Get a robust XPath from an absolute XPath: